-Finish the leaves and flowers with smaller brush and black paint.
+Finish the leaves and tropical flowers with smaller brush and black paint.
 This is optional of course, but it really adds great details.
 Use black sparingly or add many details.
 It’s up to you!

 I love a great book to pair with lessons.
 Here are a few books to pair with this lesson: